-

 “Three” presents dance that is not afraid to be exposed and to expose, which does not apologize for its fragility, humanity, and excess.
 A rare glimpse into Naharin’s extensive dance research

-The show contains nudity*
+The show contains partial nudity*

 Credits

-- Lighting design Avi Yona Bueno (Bambi)
+Avi Yona Bueno (Bambi)

-- Costumes Rakefet Levy/ Fittings: Eri Nakamura
+Rakefet Levy, Fittings: Eri Nakamura

-- Sound Design & Editing Ohad Fishof
+- Sound Design & Editing

-- Text about the piece Shira Vitaly
+- Text about the piece

-- Music Bellus: Goldberg Variations, J.S.
-Bach / Humus: original music by Ohad Fishof / Secus: Chari Chari, Kid 606 + Rayon (mix: Stefan Ferry), AGF, Chronomad (Wahed); Fennesz, Rajesh Roshan, Seefeel, The Beach Boys
+Bellus: Goldberg Variations, J.S.
+Bach |Humus: original music by Ohad Fishof | Secus: Chari Chari, Kid 606 + Rayon (mix: Stefan Ferry), Chronomad (Wahed); Fennesz, Rajesh Roshan, Seefeel, The Beach Boys

-- Thank you to Roi Itzhak Halevy for his contribution to the creative process
+Thank you to Roi Itzhak Halevy for his contribution to the creative process

-- World Premiere February 12, 2005 – Suzanne Dellal Centre, Tel Aviv
+World Premiere: February 12, 2005 – Suzanne Dellal Centre, Tel Aviv